matisszilard/devops-palinta/README.md

 # Palinta devops playground [![Build Status](https://travis-ci.com/matisszilard/devops-palinta.svg?branch=master)](https://travis-ci.com/github/matisszilard/devops-palinta)

-Playground project for Kubernetes, Openshift, AWS, etc.
+Playground project for DEVOPS related solutions.

+It contains simple microservices

 Note: the listed commands, params are heavily specific.
 To able to run in your environment please change the kube configs, docker hub specific parameters to your